danielmcpark/awesome-knowledge-distillation/README.md

 # awesome-knowledge-distillation [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Hello visitors, I'm interested in architectural network reduction such as pruning, architectural search or decomposition tensors and also focus on leveraging network performance with knowledge distillation.
-This page is a historical summary for an extension of my working, knowledge distillation, and make up mainly on training improvements, not on a application-oriented.
-If you have a quenstion for my working or any discussions with me, freely e-mail me (mincheol.park@kist.re.kr), Thanks !
+This page puts in order of a historical summary for extension of my work, knowledge distillation, and comprises mainly learning improvements, not on a application-oriented.

 ## History